cswitenky/azure-smtp-relay/README.md

 }
 ```

 Then run the server with `python3 src/smtp_server.py`.
-The server will listen on port 1025 by default.

 ### Docker